surferxo3/cvmailer/README.md

 ## Note
 * For testing the script with yahoo, gmail, or hotmail you will need to customize the script and configure it with the certificate file..
 * The script *verify.php* has the method that can be used to test whether the email id is valid or not.
 Incorporate the method in the core script if you want to.
+* The script *models/companies_queries.sql* contains set of queries that you can use to analyze your data such as Opened Emails, Not Opened Emails etc.

 This script was build with love and a little bit frustration.
-For more info about [ME] (https://pages.github.com/) visit my profile.
+For more info about [ME] (https://pk.linkedin.com/in/mohammad-sharaf-ali-96a4038a) visit my profile.